abouttt/AGMath/README.md

-# AGM - About Game Math
+# AGM - Abouttt Game Math

 AGM (About Game Math) is a C++20 math library primarily designed for game development.
 It provides core functionalities like Vectors, Quaternions, and Matrices, drawing inspiration from established game engines like **Unreal Engine** and **Unity Engine**.
 This library is developed and primarily tested with MSVC (Microsoft Visual C++).